 Physiological Systems of Crustaceans

 Crustaceans possess all the important physiological systems of higher animals namely, the nervous, circulatory, respiratory, sensory, excretory, digestive and reproductive systems.
 The nervous system of a crustacean is simple like that of a worm.
 It consists of a brain situated above the oesophagus.
 Its circulatory system consists of a heart, several principal arteries and a number of spaces called sinuses into which blood passes from the arteries.
 The blood is colourless and contains slightly bluish coloured haemocynin in place of haemoglobin of higher vertebrates.
 Respiration in crustaceans is performed chiefly by a series of gills contained in a special chamber on either side of the thorax.
 The principal sense organs of a typical crustacean are a pair of compound eyes.
 In some other crustaceans both the male and female organs are in one.
 The excretory organs of a crustacean are a pair of glands placed laterally on either side of the gullet.

-The principal food of crustaceans includes small animals like snails, insect larvae, eggs and tadpoles, plankton organisms and decaying organic matter.
-They even prey upon each other.
+Principal food of a crustacean includes small animals (like snails, tadpoles and planktons), decaying organic matter, eggs and insect larvae.
+Crustaceans even prey upon each other.
 A few of them are wholly plant-eaters.
 It is during the early morning and at dusk that these animals are most active at catching and eating their prey.
-Since all crustaceans feed on decaying matter along with other food they are known as scavengers of the sea.
+Since all crustaceans feed on decaying matter along with other food, they are known as scavengers of the sea.